Programs

 photo of a student stocking shelves while working

 ASD is committed to preparing our students for successful lives in a competitive world.
-Our transition services program is tailored to meet our students’ individual aspirations and post-secondary plans – whether they choose to pursue a college degree, immediately enter the workforce, or find an alternative placement.
+Our transition program is tailored to meet our students’ individual aspirations and post-secondary plans – whether they choose to pursue a college degree, immediately enter the workforce, or find an alternative placement.

-At ASD, transition services are divided into three categories: (1) an academic track for students who are on a typical 4-year track of high school, (2) an alternative track for students who could benefit from life skills training , and (3) a fifth year "bridge" program for students who are enrolled in the post-high school transition program (includes work and optional college experience).
+Transition programming begins early in middle school and becomes more formal as students move through high school.
+At ASD, students are divided into three program areas: (1) typical 4-years of high school, (2) alternative placement for students who benefit from life skills training and who may stay in programming until age 21 - 22 , and (3) fifth year Bridge Program for students who have met high school requirements and are enrolled in our post-high school transition program (includes work placement with pay, ongoing transition planning activities, and optional college experience for those qualified).

 • Self-advocacy and self-determination skills development